abenari/foreman-slides/README.md

 ## Using the slides

-Simply press the green "Impress" button (needs internet connection).
+Simply press the green "Impress" or "bespoke" button (needs internet connection).
 To use off-line press Ctrl-S in the browser once in display mode, and save localy.

 ## Handsout